calmm-js/atom.undo/README.md

 import Undo from "atom.undo"
 ```

 is a function to create an undoable atom.

+### Undoable

-You must pass an initial value and
+To create an undoable atom, you must pass an initial value and the desired
-the desired `Atom` constructor:
+`Atom` constructor:

 ```js
 const undoable = Undo({value: initial, Atom})